 Na’Vi will play their final esports tournament with Zeus at 2019’s BLAST Pro Series: Moscow on September 13

-Who do you think Na’Vi will pick up to their roster?
+Who do you think Na’Vi Successor to Zeus will be?
 Let us know in the comments below.
 Bookmark Esportz Network for all of your CSGO coverage.